 You are here, alive and present.

 We think about the future so often, as if we are already there.
 We hold on the past so strong, as the time machine is invented and we could fix everything.
 When I woke up in the morning, the most important things for me surprisingly were from the past: night snowfall in England, soccer match results, unread messages with memes.
-When I went to bed, in my mind pictures of the future were rotating: meetings next week, coming deadline for Software Engineering Economics course and rumors about the release of iPhone 6s Mini.
+When I went to bed, in my mind pictures of the future were rotating: meetings next week, coming deadline for Software Engineering Economics course and rumours about the release of iPhone 6s Mini.
 When I jumped up in the middle of the night to grab my phone, I was experiencing the Fear of Missing Out as well as the fear that somewhere in the world people are probably having fun without me.

 I stuck between the past and the future.

 Maybe, you are too?
-It is easy to recognize, especially nowadays.
+It is easy to recognise, especially nowadays.
 I can have a look at the social networks you use, at the smartphone lying close to your hands without a reason, at the fact that you have opened the article with the title promising you happy life without real difficulties (hope so), and the most important, by looking in your eyes and noticing a tinge of regret.

 I have never ever lived in the present.
 All my life was built around the thought that I have to plan my actions every time and everywhere.
 I had to have good grades at school because “without that you won’t be able to enter the university”.
 I had to enter the university because “without that you won’t be able to find a job”.
 I had to find a job because “you can’t spend your life lying at the beach somewhere in India, eating rice and surfing” (actually, I can).
 No one ever said to me “Hey, dude, wanna give a chance to the Now?
 You are here, alive and present!”.